 Loading...

-Starting in the 2022 application cycle, the College of Medicine will have a new process to evaluate Indigenous applicants called the Indigenous Admissions Circle, made up of representatives from the Indigenous community.
-The group will support the college’s Indigenous applicants by reviewing and evaluating applicants through an Indigenous lens.
+Starting in the 2022 application cycle, the College of Medicine introduced a new process to evaluate Indigenous applicants called the Indigenous Admissions Circle, made up of representatives from the Indigenous community.
+The group supports the college’s Indigenous applicants by reviewing and evaluating applicants through an Indigenous lens.

 The admission process for applying through the Indigenous Admissions Circle includes:

-- Participation in a panel interview that will be conducted by members of the Indigenous Admissions Circle in a culturally-safe and inclusive way
+- Participation in a conversation circle that will be conducted by members of the Indigenous Admissions Circle in a culturally-safe and inclusive way

 - A file review will be used holistically and based on the lived experience of the applicant